 KYC (Know Your Customers) is a way cryptocurrency exchanges collect personal data about their users.
 With this data, they can easily go after those who use their platforms for illegal activities.
-As much as this is important, people are sceptical about leaving their data over the internet.
+As much as this is important, people are skeptical about leaving their data over the internet.
 Reason being that some platforms have used the data collected for personal gain without the knowledge of the user.
 As a result of this, people seek cryptocurrency exchanges that don’t require KYC to trade cryptocurrencies online.

 If you are one of such, these article introduces you to the top 10 cryptocurrency exchanges that don't need KYC to use.
 We compiled our list from three major categories - centralized exchanges, coin swap platforms, and decentralized exchanges.